Sandyww/Sandyww/README.md

 - 👀 I’m interested in music game design, LLM personalized storytelling and data science with AI
 - 🌱 I’m currently learning python, blender, and unity
 - 💞️ I’m looking to collaborate on CS students
+- ✨ Melodies for children of the stars